AnneSWarlaumont/infant-vocal-foraging/Analyses/README.md

 statistical tests on results obtained from (ii) and (iii).
 All R code is in folder R_stats_code.

 Please execute .m files from folders in the order specified in (i)-(iv), followed by code in R_stats_code.

+In addition, subfolder AIC_code_Theo_Rhodes contains code written by Dr. Theo Rhodes.
+This code was used in analysing step size distributions using AIC criterion.
+Make sure that this folder is in the path while running AIC criterion-based step size analyses.